 Post-term: Between 42 weeks, 0 days and beyond

 “Increasingly it has been demonstrated in good studies with good research that outcomes between 37 to 39 weeks, for example, are different and worse than outcomes between 39 and 41 weeks,” Ecker added.
 So, what exactly do those adverse outcomes look like?

 Researchers found that children born at 37 and 38 weeks had significantly lower reading scores when compared to their same-age peers who were born at 39, 40 and even 41 weeks.
 They also found that math scores for children born at 37 and 38 weeks were also lower.
 Kids that get too early of a start on life are more likely to struggle than their peers who had full-term pregnancies.
 A few months later, researchers in Buffalo found that babies born at 37 and 38 weeks (early-term babies), were physiologically immature when compared to their full-term peers.

-And the guidelines won't just be of big help to pregnant women.
+The guidelines aren’t just a big help to pregnant women.
 Ecker hopes that the new four-stage term definition will help doctors and scientists understand the effects of delivery-time.
 The research is invaluable for OBGYNs treating moms-to-be.
-"Because we do recognize that outcomes are different, by adding specific labels, it allows doctors and patients to speak specifically about what they anticipate, and for the language used to be consistent among different doctors and practices so that everyone will apply ‘early term’ to 37 to 39 weeks instead of one hospital saying, ‘early term’ and another hospital saying ‘short of term.’
-Everyone will speak the same language."
+“Because we do recognize that outcomes are different, by adding specific labels, it allows doctors and patients to speak specifically about what they anticipate, and for the language used to be consistent among different doctors and practices so that everyone will apply ‘early term’ to 37 to 39 weeks instead of one hospital saying, ‘early term’ and another hospital saying ‘short of term.’
+Everyone will speak the same language.”